Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 ### The `brutefir_config` file

-You can begin from one of the provided loudspeaker examples as a template for customizing your `brutefir_config` file, please check:
+You can begin from one of the provided loudspeaker examples as a template for customizing your `brutefir_config` file.

+Also, we provide a tool **`peaudiosys_make_brutefir_config.py`** to prepare it for you by scanning the `.pcm` files under your loudspeaker folder.

+Please check:

     [  ] sampling_rate